What Is Ejection Fraction?

 - Cut out alcohol and tobacco.

-It’s smart to play an active role in managing your health, especially if you have a low EF.
+Take an active role in your health, especially if you have a low EF.
 Keep up with your appointments.
 Have your doctor explain your condition and treatment options.
 Here’s a list of questions you may want to ask:

-- What does my EF number mean for my health?
+- What does my ejection fraction number mean for my health?

 - When should I have my EF tested again?